protomaps/docs/pmtiles/cloud-storage.md

 * R2 supports HTTP/2.

-* R2 CORS must be configured through a command-line utility like the `aws` tool:
+* R2 CORS can be configured through a command-line utility, like the `aws` tool, or from your S2 bucket's "Settings" tab's "CORS Policy" section:

 ```json title="cors_rules.json"
 {